slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ### On email

 <!--
-“Troublesome correspondence that is postponed long enough will eventually become irrelevant.” -- Mark Albrecht -->
+> *"Troublesome correspondence that is postponed long enough will eventually become irrelevant."
+-- Mark Albrecht*
+-->

 Hints: